mvolkmann/blog/src/htmx.md

 ## Unorganized Content

-- learn how to automatically refresh browser on code save.
+- Learn how to automatically refresh browser on code save.
-- should you use auto focus for the new to do input?
+- Should you use auto focus for the new to do input?

-document all the valid values for the hx-swap attribute. can you use JavaScript code in place of hyper script code? use hx-patch for toggling the completed state of a to do. investigate how HTMX supports server sent events.
+- Can you use JavaScript code in place of hyper script code?
+- Study how HTMX supports dialogue boxes.
+- Study Alpine JS and consider using it with HTMX

 try the hx-confirm attribute on delete buttons. try the hx-indicator attribute to show a loading spinner. it changes the opacity from zero to one and then back to zero.
-Study how HTMX supports animations.
-Study how HTMX supports dialogue boxes. study Alpine JS and consider using it with HTMX

-Intercooler is the predecessor to HTMX. it had a dependency on jQuery, but HTMX does not.
-Carson Gross is the creator of intercooler. use patch instead of post to update a to do.
 Big emphasis of HTMX is to enable sending HTTPrequest triggered by an interaction on any HTML element, return HTML from HTTP requests, and to be able to update only parts of a page.
-HTMX extends the expressiveness of HTML.

 HTMX is implemented in JavaScript, not TypeScript, in a single source file. he plans to add JSDoc to describe TypeScript types in the future.
 HATEOS was described in Roy Fielding’s PhD dissertation. read essays by Carson Gross on the HTMX website. there is one essay where he discusses how HTMX is not a solution for every web app.
 He also said HTMX is not a replacement for every use of React.